 Since then we have purchased a ladder rack for the roof ladder and now carry them there.
 With a few bungee cords, they stay securely attached and we have had no problems with them.
 They are very comfortable chairs!
 My favorite part is being able to lock the chair in any reclined position.” – Hugh Redmon, 1997 Ford F350, 1998 Lance Legend 990

-“For upright chairs, we love our Coleman Sling Chairs from Camping World.
+“For upright chairs, we love our Coleman Sling Chairs.
 They were about $55 each.
 We sat in every chair in every store for ages until we found these.
 They are very comfortable and fold up and store easily.

 We store the chairs on one side of the bed in their covers when traveling.
 They have solid arms that you can use to push yourself up and out of the chair, which is more necessary with every passing year.